HL7/cqf-recommendations/pages/documentation.md

 This implementation guide is a multi-stakeholder effort to use FHIR resources to build computable representations of the content of clinical care guidelines.

-The process of guideline implementation is a signficant challenge that is currently complicated by the lack of computable guideline content.
+The process of guideline implementation is a significant challenge that is currently complicated by the lack of computable guideline content.
 Health systems and vendors implement evidence-based guidance, but almost always independently, leading to signficant duplicate effort, as well as inconsistent implementation.
 This implementation guide will build on experience from multiple guideline representation projects to establish the patterns and practices that support development and implementation of shareable computable guideline recommendations.

 The initial ballot combines experience gained from multiple guideline representation projects, including Opioid Prescribing Support, Chronic Kidney Disease Management, Antenatal Care, HIV/HBV Screening, Prevention, and Treatment, and Immunization Decision Support.

-# Scope

-The implementation guide focuses on the "leaves" of a clinical guideline, i.e. the guide establishes patterns, profiles, conformance requirements, and guidance for the patient-independent representation, and analogous patterns for the patient-specific representation of guideline recommendations.

-# Goals

-* Reduce duplicate development effort involved in the implementation of clinical practice guideline recommendations in clinical systems
-* Reduce unnecessary and/or unintentional variability in clinical practice guideline implementation

-# Audience

-Assumes clinical informaticists, health system integrators and clinical systems developers.
-Assumes familiarity with relevant standards, including FHIR and CQL

 # Approach